Preparing for SST

 If you are in doubt about your standing in any of these areas, the Handbook of Policies and Procedures for Semester SST offers more details.

 What does SST cost?

 Fall or Spring SST: Tuition and room and board costs are the same as for a semester on campus.
 Your financial aid package (including your grants and scholarships) will apply to SST just like it would if you were studying on campus.
-See Tuition and Fees, 2020-2021 for more details.
+See Tuition & Costs for Current Students.

-Summer SST, leaving in May: Tuition and room and board costs are still the same as for a semester on campus, but keep in mind that your financial aid package only covers eight semesters.
-In this case, you have two choices:
+Summer SST, leaving in May: Tuition and room and board costs are still the same as for a semester on campus, but keep in mind that most financial aid only covers eight semesters.
+In this case, you have several choices:

 - Count SST as one of your eight semesters and take a fall or spring semester off if you can complete your required courses this way.

-- Pay the full summer SST base rate.
-For full-time students in 2020-21, that amount is $18,460.
+- Pay the full summer SST base rate listed with tuition costs.
 If you are not a full-time student, meet with the Financial Aid Office to clarify what is expected.

 Travel: Students pay part of their airfare.
-Travel costs are $500 for Ecuador and $1000 for China, Indonesia, Senegal, Tanzania.
+Travel costs for semesters abroad are $500 for Ecuador and $1000 for Indonesia, Senegal, Tanzania.
 Travel costs for domestic semesters and short term courses are listed on each course’s page.

-Immunizations: Students are expected to pay for the shots or medications required for each country.
-Costs vary from around $100 to $600 depending on location.
+Immunizations: Students are expected to pay for the immunizations or medications required by other countries.
+Costs vary from around $100 to nearly $1000 depending on location.
 Your insurance may cover all or part of these costs.
 Check with Goshen Family Physicians and your insurance company for pricing if this is a concern.
 Immunization lists and costs are available from the Global Engagement Office upon request.

-Physical Exam: All SSTers must meet with the campus physician and cover the cost of this visit.
+Physical Exam: SSTers spending a semester abroad must meet with Goshen Family Physicians and cover the cost of this visit.
 Again, your insurance may cover this.